thadguidry/respec/ReSpec-Editor's-Guide.md

 ### References
 Specifications typically need to have references to other specifications on which they build to define their own technology.
 Managing references is a pain, as is linking to them every time that they are mentioned.

 ReSpec takes the pain out of this with multiple features that are used together.
-First, when you need to refer to a given specification in the body of the text, simply do so using `[[FOO]]` for informative references (those that are just intended to clarify the matter at hand) and `[[!FOO]]` for normative ones (those which are required for the implementation of the specification at hand).
+First, when you need to refer to a given specification in the body of the text, simply do so using `[[FOO]]`.
+ReSpec uses the context of the reference to work out if the reference is normative or informative.
+That is, if the reference is in a section marked "informative", or an example, note, or figure, then ReSpec automatically makes the reference non-normative.
+Otherwise, the reference is treated as normative.
 ReSpec will replace those with the link the reference and the appropriate markup around it.

+If you need a non-normative reference in a normative section, you can use a `?` like so:

+> This is normative and MUST be followed.
+But, sometimes we need a non-normative example reference [[?FOO]].

 Then, using all the collected references from the document, ReSpec will generate a “References” section with subsections for normative and informative references (when they appear).
 Inside the latter, it will place the relevant bibliographical data for those references, using the conventional markup.